-So, how do you formulate your argument for Dad, Granddad or the Boss that it's time for a new squeeze chute?
+So, how do you convince Dad, Granddad or the Boss that it's time for a new cattle working chute?

 - Reflect on their position.
-Put yourself in the shoes of your Dad, Granddad or Boss, and try to list all of the reasons they might think of not to purchase a squeeze chute.
+Put yourself in the shoes of your Dad, Granddad or Boss, and try to list all of the reasons they might think of not to purchase a cattle working chute.

-- Formulate a counter argument for each of these reasons.
-Whether it's using some of the facts outlined above, or something specific to your operation, develop your counter-arguments for the reasons you think they have for not purchasing a new squeeze chute.
+- Come up with a counter argument for each of these reasons.
+Whether it's using some of the facts outlined above, or something specific to your operation, develop your counter-arguments for the reasons you think they have for not purchasing a new chute.
 Consider their needs when developing your counter-arguments and maintain respect for their position throughout the process.

 - Define your need.
-How will a squeeze chute be used on your operation?
+How will a cattle working chute be used on your operation?
 Where will it be placed?
-Do you just need a squeeze chute or will there be additional equipment, such as an alley?
-Having a well-thought out plan for the squeeze chute will increase the credibility of your request.
+Do you just need a chute or will there be additional equipment, such as an alley?
+Having a well-thought out plan for the cattle working chute will increase the credibility of your request.

 - Run the Numbers.
-Try and calculate the time saved through greater efficiency in the squeeze chute, or the amount saved by preventing injuries.
-It's hard to argue with numbers when they're calculated correctly.
+Try and calculate the time saved through greater efficiency in the cattle working chute, or the amount saved by preventing injuries.
+It's hard to argue with numbers when they're calculated correctly!

 - Close with your shared values.
 Being honest, clear, and direct will increase your persuasiveness.
 Closing the discussion by re-stating your shared values will also bring both of you back to what matters most.